FlyingRhenquest/RequirementsManager/README.md

  * Support for writing graphs to a PostgreSQL database
  * Support for reading graphs from a PostgreSQL database
  * Python API for loading and saving nodes.
+ * A VERY basic Pistache REST service for loading and saving nodes.
+The REST service can currently be started via the Python API, but building an executable launcher for it will be trivial.
+ * Emscripten factory code to load nodes through REST.

  Nodes are just data.
 They can be fit together in any way, but there is almost nothing right now that actually does so.
 You can just stick